Skip to content

 • It's 50 when the % saying "good" = the % saying "poor"

-This page outlines the Q2 2024 results for the CHBA Housing Market Index (HMI).
-This informative research and economics product provides a much-needed leading indicator about the current and future health of the residential construction industry in Canada.
-The HMI is a sentiment indicator, assessing current selling conditions, expectations for selling conditions over the next six months, and the level of sales office traffic (or other measures of prospective buyer interest), and as such is a proven indicator of housing starts that can be expected in six months and beyond.
+This page outlines the Q2 2025 results of CHBA’s Housing Market Index (HMI).
+This informative research and economics product provides a much-needed leading indicator about the current and future health of the residential construction industry in Canada with respect to housing units for ownership (freehold or condominium).
+The HMI is a sentiment indicator, assessing current selling conditions, expectations for selling conditions over the next six months, and the level of sales office traffic (or other measures of prospective buyer interest).
+It is a proven indicator of housing starts that can be expected in six months and beyond.

 CHBA’s HMI was modelled on the National Association of Home Builders’ (NAHB) very successful and influential US version.
 The NAHB version is used regularly by financial analysts, the Federal Reserve, policymakers, economic analysts, and the news media, given the importance of the health of the residential construction industry to the overall economy.
 Through the CHBA HMI, CHBA has done the same for Canada, where it is being used and followed by similar Canadian agencies (e.g. Bank of Canada, Statistics Canada), government policymakers, economists/analysts and media.